If you’re thinking about letting your property, you have come to the right place.

 We also recommend that a mirror, towel rail and toilet holder be supplied to prevent the tenant needing to install them and possibly damaging walls or tiling.
-Likewise a shower curtain or screen can avoid costly plumbing or redecoration costs.
+Likewise a shower screen can avoid costly plumbing or redecoration costs.

 Making the most of your property

 The desirability of your property to a tenant and the rentable value of the property will be affected by its condition, as well as its size.

 We will make a full digital inventory and condition report of the property.

 Windows, paintwork, bathrooms, kitchen and floor coverings should all be cleared and presented at their best, paying particular attention to lime scale and mould so you can maximise its rental potential.

 Excepting fair wear and tear your tenant then has a duty to maintain these standards.
 Gardens too should be maintained with lawns cut, shrubs cut back and any dangerous items such as leaning fences and worn patio slabs repaired.
 Wheelie bins should be supplied and we suggest you mark them and inform us of collection dates.

 Smoke detectors have a limited lifespan.
 Please check the inside of the detector for its expiry date.

 Malcolms Property Management will conduct a formal Risk Assessment for you on the property, which we recommend is updated annually.